 Two slot boxes next to a lake in CT were stuffed to the gills with nesting material, and buzzing like a storm.
 Apparently they were filled with Bumblebees.
 Photos taken July 6, 2007.
-(PS If you are using Internet Explorer, you may have to press Enter or the Space Bar to watch the video of my cowardly escape.)
 Also see honeypot and egg/larval mass photo.

 Occasionally you may find a nest (chickadee or titmouse, mouse, or flying squirrel) with a bumblebee buzzing inside the nest or flying around.